TooTallNate/node-gitProvider/README.md

     curl http://127.0.0.1/v1.1.2/index.html

 `git tag`s can also be specified in place of specific commit revisions.
+Here _v1.1.2_ would be a git tag to reference `index.html` from.

 API